determined-ai/determined/docs/architecture/introduction.rst

 Commands and Shells
 ===================

-In addition to structured model training workloads, which are handled using :ref:`experiments
-<experiments>`, Determined also supports more free-form tasks using :ref:`commands and shells
-<commands-and-shells>`.

-Commands execute a user-specified program on the cluster.
-Shells start SSH servers that allow using cluster resources interactively.
+:ref:`Commands and shells <commands-and-shells>` support free-form tasks.

+In Determined, a developer uses an :ref:`experiment <experiments>`, to run a trial.
+Outside of trials, a developer can use the ``det cmd`` Command (the capitalization indicates it is a specific feature of Determined).
+This Command facilitates the execution of a user-defined program on the cluster.
+On the other hand, shells initiate SSH servers, enabling the interactive use of cluster resources.

 Commands and shells enable developers to use a Determined cluster and its GPUs without having to write code conforming to the trial APIs.
 Commands are useful for running existing code in a batch